 Do Opossums Hibernate In Winter?

 Opossums are active throughout the winter and do not hibernate.
-They do not store food, and they do not have enough body fat to survive throughout winter.
+They do not store food and do not have enough body fat to survive the cold.

-Opossums have to be active during winter to get water and food.
-Opossums must also move around to avoid predators and other risks, especially during winter when animals are looking for an easy meal.
+Opossums have to be active during winter to look for water and food.
+Opossums must move nests to avoid predators and other risks, especially during winter when animals are looking for an easy meal.

 Opossums are nocturnal, staying in their dens during the day but active at night.
-However, they will come out during the day, especially when food is scarce, but even in winter, they prefer to hunt at night.
+However, they will come out during the day when food is scarce.

 Are opossums good to have around your house?
 The answer might surprise you